We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Let’s be real, you’re going to look at this picture and wonder why on earth it’s even an option.
 It is deceptively simply looking.
 But trust me on this one, you want to give it a whirl.

-This is a repeat item from last year, and thank goodness it’s back.
+This is a repeat item for the past couple of years, and thank goodness it’s back.

 The savory and sweet combination work so well together, and the chopped pistachios on top give the dish a nice crunch.
 The blend of flavors from the honey and the cheese are simply delicious.